 The keys to managing remote work: The Three Cs

-Over the course of February and March, almost all organizations were forced into some sort of remote work situation.
-There was no time to set up the proper infrastructure, and many organizations were ill-prepared.
-Maybe you scraped through the first month, but many organizations are now starting to feel the pain of this ad hoc arrangement.
+Over the last few years, almost all organizations have implemented some degree of remote work.
+There was little time to set up the proper infrastructure, and many organizations were ill-prepared.

 This series addresses two of the main challenges organizations are likely facing.
 Our last post covered driving accountability with a disparate workforce.
 This post covers communication management.